kartAI/kartAI/README.md

 Running creation of vectordata will download to wanted model from azure, before running prediction.

 This module will:

 - Create a dataset for the given region.
 Dataset is written to `training_data/created_datasets/for_prediction/{region_name}.json`
-- The chosen ML model (given with the -cn argument) will be used to run predicitons on each of the images in the created dataset, and save the resulting grey-scale rasters to `results/{region_name}/{checkpoint_name}/rasters`
+- The chosen ML model (given with the -cn argument) will be used to run predictions on each of the images in the created dataset, and save the resulting grey-scale rasters to `results/{region_name}/{checkpoint_name}/rasters`
 - Finally gdal_polygonize is used to create vector geojson layers for batches of data.
 These layers area written to `results/{region_name}/{checkpoint_name}/vectors`

 Arguments: